The Equational Theory of Relational Kleene Algebra with Graph Loop is PSPACE-Complete: Abstract

 \section{Abstract}

-In this paper, we show that the equational theory of relational Kleene algebra with \emph{graph loop} is \textsc{PSpace}-complete.
+In this paper, we show that the equational theory of relational Kleene algebra with the \emph{graph loop} operator (a.k.a.~\emph{fixset}) is \textsc{PSpace}-complete.
 Here, the graph loop is the unary operator that restricts a binary relation to the identity relation.
-We further show that this \textsc{PSpace}-completeness still holds by extending with top, tests, converse, and nominals.
-Notably, we also obtain that for Kleene algebra with tests (KAT), the equational theory of relational KAT with domain is \textsc{PSpace}-complete, whereas the equational theory of relational KAT with antidomain is \textsc{ExpTime}-complete.
+We further show that this \textsc{PSpace}-completeness still holds by extending the terms with top, tests, converse, and nominals, over relational models.
+Notably, for Kleene algebra with tests (KAT), while the equational theory of relational KAT with antidomain is \textsc{ExpTime}-complete, we show that the equational theory of relational KAT with domain is \textsc{PSpace}-complete, thereby resolving a problem left open in previous works.

-To this end, we introduce a novel automaton model on relational structures, named \emph{loop-automata}.
-Loop-automata are obtained from non-deterministic finite string automata (NFA) by adding a transition type that tests whether the current vertex has a loop.
-Using this model, we give a polynomial-time reduction from the above equational theories to the language inclusion problem for 2-way alternating string automata.
+To this end, we introduce a novel automaton model on relational structures (graphs), called \emph{loop-automata}.
+Loop-automata extend nondeterministic finite automata with a transition type that tests whether the current vertex has a loop.
+Using this model, we can give a polynomial-time reduction from the equational theories above to the language inclusion problem for 2-way alternating automata.